 I will admit, my version of these bars were made with some pricier ingredients, BUT, I will give some easy substitutions in case you aren’t looking to spend on those!

-If you want to make them exactly how I did, I used Purely Elizabeth granola in the crust (one of my absolute favorite granolas that can be found at Whole Foods or most health stores) and used Pearl Butter adaptogenic brain butter in the blue layer.
+If you want to make them exactly how I did, I used Purely Elizabeth granola in the crust (one of my absolute favorite granolas that can be found at Whole Foods or most health stores) and used Pearl Butter adaptogenic brain butter in the blue layer (can sub spirulina).

 What is Pearl Butter?